What is the Best Online School for Nursing?

 An online BSN degree program for registered nurses (RNs) seeking the added theoretical depth, employability, and respect that a bachelor's degree brings:

-If you don't currently have an RN and don't qualify for your nursing prelicensure program, consider getting our Bachelor's Degree in Health Services Coordination instead.
+If you don't currently have an RN and don't qualify for your nursing prelicensure program, consider getting our Bachelor's in Health and Human Services instead.
 This degree allows you to work inside the healthcare industry in a unique way.

 What is an RN?

 An RN is a certification that states you are licensed and registered with your state and can practice nursing.
 Nurses obtain their RN status by attending an associate degree or bachelor's degree program, as well as passing specific tests and meeting state certification requirements.
 Registered nurses work in doctors offices, hospitals, clinics, public health centers, schools, and more.
 RNs can also specialize, gaining more credentials and skills to work with certain types of patients.